Hellenistic Palestine: Ptolemaic rule

-Seleucus was given the areas of Syria and Palestine, but Ptolemy would not give up those lands, causing the Syrian Wars between the Ptolemies and Seleucids.
-Not much is known about the happenings of those in Yehud Medinata from the time of Alexander's death until the Battle of Ipsus due to the frequent battles, but the local population was generally content with Ptolemy's rule, which brought peace and economic stability.
-He also allowed them to keep their religious practices, so long as they paid their taxes and didn't rebel.
+Not much is known about the happenings of those in Judea from the time of Alexander's death until the Battle of Ipsus in 301 BCE due to frequent battles centered largely on the strategic coastal plains, but the local population is generally assumed to have been content with Ptolemy's rule, which brought them peace and economic stability, allowing them to keep their religious practices, so long as they paid their taxes and did not rebel.
+By contrast, cities on the Palestinian coast vital to trade, particularly Gaza and Jaffa (Ioppe), suffered serious continuing instability and destruction in the wake of ongoing battles.